openapi/openapi/README.md

 ## How to create custom preset

 1. Create new NPM package (create directory and `npm init` there)
-1. Name your package with `-swagger-to-js-preset` suffix
+1. Name your package with `-openapi-preset` suffix
 1. Create `index.js` and set `"main": "index.js"` in your package.json
 1. Fill your `index.js` with any properties from list before
 1. Save and publish
-1. Use it like: `presets: ['example-swagger-to-js-preset']`
+1. Use it like: `presets: ['example-openapi-preset']`

 > Hint: if you want to use local file as a preset, just use `require.resolve`:
 > `presets: [require.resolve('./local-preset')]`